adzibilal/suarabilal/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under a private license and is intended for educational purposes only.